As of April 7, 2022

 Will the Foreclosure Office process cases during this period?

-That depends.
+Yes.
 The Foreclosure Office administers parts of most foreclosure cases and manages most of the process when a foreclosure is “uncontested,” meaning that the homeowner did not file an answer to the complaint.
 Under a June 25 order issued by the New Jersey Supreme Court, the Office of Foreclosure is processing cases as it normally does.
 If you have questions about an uncontested foreclosure case that is pending, you can try contacting the Office of Foreclosure at 609-421-6100 or Scco.Mailbox@njcourts.gov.

 Will the courts hear foreclosure cases during this period?